Emory-HITI/BAC_segmentation/README.md

    ```
    pip install --user --requirement requirements.txt
    ```
+## Model weights

+SCUNet_dice_512_512_best_nosigmoid.pt is the model that proposed and evluated in the paper and works the best for 8-bit mammogram images with BAC.

+SCUNet_dice_512_512_best.pt is the model that works the best for 16-bit mammogram images with BAC.

+SCU_Net_512_512_best_BCE_pos_all.pt is the model that works the best for mammogram images with  and without BAC.

 ## Evaluation
 To run the model on your own mammogram datasets, run the following commands: